ColinPitrat/caprice32/README.md

 `dpkg-buildpackage -rfakeroot -uc -us`

+After installation of the package the users should copy the /etc/cap32.cfg file to their homedirectory with the following command:

+`cp /etc/cap32.cfg .cap32.cfg`

 #### Windows target:

 Edit the makefile to update the `MINGW_PATH`, `WINCXX`, `WININCS` and `WINLIBS` directive with the correct location of the SDL include and library files.